wibus-wee/jotai-yjs/README.md

 Thin, typed bridge between Yjs types and Jotai atoms.

-> This library has a high cognitive load and is still in *an experimental stage*.
+> In *an experimental stage*.
+Using abstractions adds mental overhead for developers.

 ## Installation